The Independent: Political views

-The Independent is generally described as centrist, centre-left, liberal, and liberal-left.
+The Independent is generally described as centrist, centre-left, and liberal-left.
 When the paper was established in 1986, the founders intended its political stance to reflect the centre of the British political spectrum and thought that it would attract readers primarily from The Times and The Daily Telegraph.
-It has been seen as leaning to the left-wing of the political spectrum, making it more a competitor to The Guardian; however, The Independent tends to take a liberal, pro-market stance on economic issues.
-The Independent on Sunday referred to itself as a "proudly liberal newspaper".
+It has been seen as leaning to the left wing of the political spectrum, making it more a competitor to The Guardian; however, The Independent tends to take a liberal, pro-market stance on economic issues.
+At the first two UK general elections it covered, in 1987 and 1992, The Independent did not endorse a party, but at the 1997 general election it endorsed the Labour Party, and continued to make endorsements at subsequent elections.
+In a 12 June 2007 speech, British Prime Minister Tony Blair called The Independent a "viewspaper", saying it "was started as an antidote to the idea of journalism as views not news.
+That was why it was called The Independent.
+Today it is avowedly a viewspaper not merely a newspaper".